ece362-purdue/f2022-public-labs/lab-9/lab_9.md

 > - Split the `sample = ((sample * volume)>>18) + 1200;` into multiple statements so that a signed value is shifted rather than the unsigned product.
 > - `AND` the final computed (sample * volume) with `0xfff` to limit it to a 12-bit positive value.
 That way it will work with `CCR4` as well as it did with `DHR12R1`.

+**NOTE:** A common problem we see that students choose to do all of these statements, which breaks their code. **To reiterate,** you only need to pick one of the above three statements.
+They provide the same output.

 Once these steps are done, comment the `#define TEST_TIM1` stanza in main() and uncomment the `#define MIX_TONES` to demo your work for this step.
 You can use the keypad as previous lab to set the frequency.
 To view the waveform, connect the oscilloscope probe to the `LOW-PASS` signal.

 Notice that the more slowly-changing waves in the center appear to be *thicker* than the waves that quickly range from 0 to 3 V. This thickness is due to the 20 kHz PWM noise that is always either pushing the capacitor higher or pulling it lower.
 Figure below shows more detail of the synthesized waveform: